 Oxen and wainropes would not bring me back again to that accursed island; and the worst dreams that ever I have are when I hear the surf booming about its coasts, or start upright in bed, with the sharp voice of Captain Flint still ringing in my ears: "Pieces of eight! pieces of eight!"

 Do people still grow up reading Robert Louis Stevenson?
-His adventures were staples of my own youth because my parents had some of his old books around the house.... more
+His adventures were staples of my own youth because my parents had some of his old books around the house, but I recall even then.... more

 COMMENTARY | MOVIES